 Aldosterone-Renin Ratio

 Primary aldosteronism occurs when aldosterone production is inappropriately high in relation to the patient’s sodium status which causes cardiovascular damage, hypertension, and retention.
 Aldosterone-renin ratio (ARR) is the most reliable method for screening for primary aldosteronism.
-ARR is determined by measuring both aldosterone and renin levels.
-Renin levels may be determined by measuring direct renin concentrations or renin activity.
+ARR is determined by measuring both aldosterone and renin concentrations.
+Renin concentrations may be determined by measuring direct renin concentrations or renin activity.
 ARR testing requires specific procedures to properly prepare for specimen collection.
-Additionally, a variety of factors must be taken into account for proper test interpretation.
+Additionally, a variety of factors must be accounted for when interpreting results.

-For more information about the diagnosis and management of aldosteronism, see the Endocrine Society Guidelines.
+For more information about the diagnosis and management of aldosteronism, refer to the Endocrine Society guideline.

 Testing Protocol